 After comparing the taxonomic compositions, we decided to perform a functional characterization to describe the divergences in metabolism of both microbial communities.

 For that purpose, we used MEGAHIT (Metagenomics > Metagenomic Assembly > MEGAHIT) to assemble each sample, and we used FragGeneScan (Metagenomics > Metagenomic Gene Prediction > FragGeneScan) to find genes and gene fragments in each assembly.

 4.2.
 Functional Annotation

-Genes found after running the gene finding analysis were functionally annotated in three different ways: via PfamScan, via EggNOG Mapper (Metagenomics > Annotation Tools) and via Blast2GO methodology.
-The Blast2GO annotation was performed by using CloudBlast with BlastP against the NCBI nr (non-redundant) database (Functional Analysis > Blast) using the amino acid sequences from the gene finding step as queries, and the GO mapping (Functional Analysis > Blast2GO Mapping) and the annotation (Functional Analysis > Blast2GO Annotation) steps were executed with default parameters.
+The predicted genes were functionally annotated in three different ways: with PfamScan, EggNOG Mapper (Metagenomics > Annotation Tools) and Blast2GO methodology.
+The Blast2GO annotation was performed by using CloudBlast with BlastP against the NCBI nr (non-redundant) database (Functional Analysis > Blast) using the amino acid sequences from the gene finding step as queries, and the GO Mapping (Functional Analysis > Blast2GO Mapping) and the GO Annotation (Functional Analysis > Blast2GO Annotation) steps were executed with default parameters.

 As BlastP was performed against the nr database, we decided to check the Top-Hit Species Distribution.
 When comparing these species to the species found in the initial taxonomic classification, both results were very similar.

 In Salina Verde, the Genus Nodularia represents the first four top-hit species.
 In particular, N. spumigena is the principal species found, which coincides with the Krona chart information.